 - Please let us know your school will be entering by emailing us at email@example.com.

-- Familiarise yourself with our Guidance Document for more on our category guidelines, student permission requirements and terms of entry.
+- Familiarise yourself with our latest Guidance Document for more on our category guidelines, student permission requirements and terms of entry.

-- Teachers to complete this entry registration form and submit winning entries to email@example.com by the closing date.
+- Teachers will be asked to complete an online registration form and submit winning entries to firstname.lastname@example.org by the closing date.
 Full details will be available later in 2022 when the competition opens.